 To qualify them for this bed and breakfast venture, Christine had the organization and problem-solving skills from years of experience as a medical administrator and Jim, a human resources professional, had the people skills.
 With five children and 10 grandchildren between them, both husband and wife loved to cook and play host.
 Most importantly, the couple had the courage to go out on a limb.

-The Hasbroucks read some books, took a couple courses on innkeeping and started seriously searching for a property.
-In the summer of 2007, Christine found an inn in Blackstone, VA, on the Internet.
+After a long search, an inn was found in Blackstone, VA, which was listed on a historic home site via the Internet.
 After traveling two successive weekends to look at the B&B, the fit seemed perfect.
-Blackstone and the Grey Swan Inn had everything they needed to operate a top-notch establishment and start a new and exciting journey together.
+At last, Blackstone and the Grey Swan Inn had everything they needed to operate a top-notch establishment.
+This was just the beginning of a new and exciting journey together.
 The rest, as they say, is history.

 Testimonial: Once again we enjoyed our stay in your beautiful home.
 Everything was enjoyable.
 Breakfast was delicious.
 We will come again.
 Mark & Vicki